5 Stages of Retirement

 As with most things in our lives your retirement mindset and purpose are more important than comparing yourself with other retirees.
 What is essential is that you start mapping what you want your retirement to look like.

-Nearly all retirees with have similar experiences to varying degrees but being aware of the issues you will confront in retirement is a good start to outline the type of retirement that would suit you best.
+Nearly all retirees have similar experiences to varying degrees but being aware of the issues you will confront in retirement is a good start to outline the type of retirement that would suit you best.

 Retirement mindset planning